sunilson/just-lift/README.md

 At the moment only an apk download is available.
 Publishing to Google Play is too risky for me due to legal reasons.

-You can find the latest release here: TODO
+You can find the latest release here: https://github.com/sunilson/just-lift/releases

 ## Other modes